meribold/meribold.org/_posts/2018-02-13-virtual-environments-9487.md

 ## Summary

-**A** virtual environment is a directory containing a Python interpreter, a special `pyvenv.cfg` file that affects startup of the interpreter, and some third-party Python packages.

-**P**ython packages installed into a virtual environment will not interfere with other Python applications on the same system.

-**T**he "[standard tool for creating virtual environments](https://docs.python.org/3/installing/)" is venv.
+A virtual environment is a directory containing a Python interpreter, a special `pyvenv.cfg` file that affects startup of the interpreter, and some third-party Python packages.
+Python packages installed into a virtual environment will not interfere with other Python applications on the same system.
+The "[standard tool for creating virtual environments](https://docs.python.org/3/installing/)" is venv.

 ## Appendices